tinacms/tina.io/content/blog/from-cms-to-contextual.md

 **Quick break down of `getStaticPaths`**

 The `getStaticPaths` code takes the graphql query we created, because it does not require any `variables` we can send down an empty object.
-In the return functionality we map through each item in the `postsListData.getPostList` and create a slug for each one.
+In the return functionality we map through each item in the `postsListData.getPostsList` and create a slug for each one.

-### Creating getStaticProps query
+## Creating getStaticProps query

-## Creating the query
+### Creating the query

 The `getStaticProps` query is going to deliver all the content to the blog, which is how it works currently with the code provided by Next.js.
 When we use the GraphQL API we will both deliver the content and give the content team the ability to edit it right in the browser.